melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Length compositions were provided from the following sources:

-frog: turn these into tables and add citations

 There is no available recreational length composition available for 2020 north of Pt.
 Conception in RecFIN and sparse sampling was confirmed by J. Budrick (CDFW, pers. comm,).